OpenVoiceOS/community-docs/docs/ovos_picroft.md

 ## Step 3: Install OVOS-CORE

-There are some recommendations to use a venv for ovos, this guide DOES NOT do that.
+There are some recommendations to use a venv for ovos.
+This guide DOES NOT do that.
 The ovos headless stack on a RPi3 is about all it can handle.
-So it is assumed that this is a dedicated ovos device, therefore no venv is required.
+It is assumed that this is a dedicated ovos device, therefore no venv is required.

 There are a few packages required for ovos, so we will install those first